Activity

 Ideas:

-Fan - a small circle of card with angled blades blows air.
+Fan - a small circle of card cut to make angled blades, which blow air.

-Saw - a small circle of card with a serrated edge can cut through a piece of tin foil or thin paper.
+Saw - a small circle of card with a serrated edge can cut through a piece of tin foil or thin paper (held taught).

 Colour wheel - add colours to a circle of card.
-When it spins the colours blur together.
+Attach the card to the motor tray to make it spin.
+The colours blur together.

 Students can also add holiday lights into the circuit - see the helicopter in the last photo.